devbean/QtCipherSqlitePlugin/README.md

 QtCipherSqlitePlugin
 ====================

 A Qt plugin for cipher SQLite which is based on SQLite source and wxSQLite3 in wxWidget.
+This plugin is released with LGPL 2.1 the same as Qt open source license.

 Qt is a full development framework with tools designed to streamline the creation of applications and user interfaces for desktop, embedded and mobile platforms.
 You could find more details at http://qt.digia.com/product/.